 OECD Home › Corporate governance › Corporate affairs › Latest Documents

-OECD Guidelines on Corporate Governance of State-Owned Enterprises - Russian translation
+OECD Guidelines on Corporate Governance of State-Owned Enterprises - Arabic translation